d-kozak/sudoku-solver/architecture.md

 For a typical sudoku, there are 9 rows and 9 columns, each of them containing values _from 1 to 9_.
 Therefore there are _9^2_ cells and each of them can have 9 values.
 Therefore the total number of ways to fill the puzzle is _9^81_ and in general it is _PuzzleSize^(PuzzleSize^2)_.
 Of course, real puzzles have some cells filled in already, but still the number of options is pretty high.
 Therefore the brute force is not a good approach for this problem.
-This one I haven't even tried to implement, knowing that it is way to ineffective.
+This one I haven't even tried to implement, knowing that it is way too ineffective.

 One observation about sudoku is that even though thare are so many states to check, a lot of them are not valid.
 To skip the invalid ones, one might try to fill in the puzle only with valid numbers, which is what my first solver [SimpleBacktrackingSolver](src/main/kotlin/io/dkozak/sudoku/solver/SimpleBacktrackingSolver.kt)